Valence-Bond Solid phases in the spin-$1/2$ Kekule-Heisenberg model: Ground state phase diagram

 So far, we have identified four phases out of the six total phases in the phase diagram of the KH model which consists of two QSL regions and two magnetically ordered phases with FM and AFM ordering (Fig.~\ref{fig:phasediagram}-(a)).
-From Fig.~\ref{fig:O.P}, we find that the two remaining regions with $\theta \in [143^o, 176^o]$ and $\theta \in [303^o, 358^o]$ both have vanishing total and staggered magnetization.
-While this behavior is reminiscent of the lack of long-range magnetic orders in the QSL states, a careful analysis of the short-range correlations, $\langle \textbf{S}_{i} \cdot\textbf{S}_{j}\rangle$, on the different bonds of the honeycomb lattice confirms the existence of a valance-bond-solid state with plaquette ordering that is composed of a strong-week pattern of bond correlations on the triangular lattice of Fig.~\ref{fig:lattice}.
-A snapshot of these VBS phases has been illustrated in Fig.~\ref{fig:phasediagram}-(d).
-This is in sharp contrast to the Kekul{\'e} QSL states which have uniform bond correlation on all links of the honeycomb lattice.
-In order to distinguish these quantum paramagnetic regions in the phase diagram, we define a VBS order parameter as $| \sum_{p} \langle \textbf{S}_{i} \cdot\textbf{S}_{j}\rangle -\sum_{p'} \langle \textbf{S}_{i} \cdot\textbf{S}_{j}\rangle |$.
-As shown in Fig.~\ref{fig:O.P} (the blue curve), the VBS order parameter is zero in all phases except for the VBS phase.
+From Fig.~\ref{fig:O.P}, we find that the two remaining regions with $\theta \in [143^{\circ}, 176^{\circ}]$ and $\theta \in [306^{\circ}, 355^{\circ}]$, both have vanishing total and staggered magnetization.
+While this behavior is reminiscent of the lack of long-range magnetic orders in the QSL states, a careful analysis of the short-range correlations, $\langle \textbf{S}_{i} \cdot\textbf{S}_{j}\rangle$, on the different bonds of the honeycomb lattice confirms the existence of a valance-bond-solid state with plaquette ordering that is composed of a strong-week pattern of bond correlations.
+A snapshot of these VBS phases has been illustrated in Fig.~\ref{fig:phasediagram}-(b,c).
+This is in sharp contrast to the Kekul{\'e} spin liquid states which all links of the honeycomb lattice have uniform correlation.

-By analyzing the ground state energy of the KH model and its derivative near the phase boundaries, and also investigating the behavior of the order parameters at the transition point, we were able to characterize the nature of quantum phase transitions between different regions of the phase diagram.
-Our findings show that the QSL phases undergo second-order phase transitions to the AFM and VBS states, whereas the AFM-VBS, FM-VBS, and QSL-FM transitions appear to be first-order.
+In order to distinguish the VBS state in the phase diagram, we define the following VBS order parameter:

+where the summations run over all the nearest neighbor links of the two nearest neighbor hexagonal plaquettes $p$ and $p'$ as shown in the shaded region of the Fig.~\ref{fig:phasediagram}-(b).
+Here $p$ refers to the plaquette with strong correlations on all bonds and $p'$ represents the plaquette with alternating strong-weak correlation pattern, as depicted in Fig.~\ref{fig:phasediagram} (b) and (c).
+The plaquette VBS order parameter (blue curve in Fig.~\ref{fig:O.P}) is zero in all regions except for the VBS phases.
+Let us emphasize that the bond correlations on the links of the $p$ and $p'$ plaquettes differ in magnitude.
+As a result, the two sums in Eq.~\eqref{eq:VBS-order-parameter} do not cancel each other out, and the VBS order parameter will not be zero in the VBS phases of the Kekul{\'e}-Heisenberg Hamiltonian.